Pittman, USC score twice in 4th to sink Colorado

 Christon rushed for 76 yards his first career start for a depleted backfield.
 Stephen Carr, Vavae Malepeai and Markese Stepp were all out with injuries.

 USC’s final, 89-yard drive was set up when Colorado coach Mel Tucker opted to punt on fourth-and-4 from the Trojans 38-yard line with 6:23 remaining.
-It was the Buffs’ second punt on USC’s side of the field in the fourth quarter, the other coming when a promising drive was negated by a holding penalty.
+It was the Buffs’ second punt on USC’s side of the field in the second half, the other coming when a promising drive was cut short by a holding penalty late in the third quarter.

 Colorado was penalized 13 times for 109 yards.

-Note: EditorsNote: Corrects to Colorado’s two punts in USC territory coming 3rd and 4th Qs in graf 9; other minor edits